Coolify vs CapRover vs Dokku: The Self-Hosting Platform Showdown

 Deployment Workflow

 Coolify: Connect your GitHub/GitLab repo → configure build settings in the UI → deploy.
 Or paste a docker-compose.yml.
-Supports webhooks for auto-deploy on push.
+Webhooks auto-deploy on push.

 CapRover: Connect your repo or upload a tarball → CapRover builds your Dockerfile → deploy.
-CLI (caprover deploy) or web UI.
+CLI or web UI both work.

 Dokku: git push dokku main.
-That’s the core workflow.
-Buildpacks auto-detect your app type, or use a Dockerfile.
+Buildpacks auto-detect your app type.
+Done.
+If you need a Dockerfile, use that instead.

 Winner: Coolify for flexibility, Dokku for simplicity.